 The change in community attitude towards the concept of the demonstration reach and the benefits to native fish has also been encouraging.
 Local community members and landholders that have lived on the river all of their life are now showing an interest in the innovative solutions to aquatic and riparian health issues, including re-snagging activities being undertaken along the reach.

-Funding for the Namoi demonstration reach has been provided by Namoi Catchment Management Authority, Murray Darling Basin Authority and Department of Primary Industries.
+Funding for the Namoi demonstration reach has been provided by Namoi Catchment Management Authority (now North West Local Land Services), Murray Darling Basin Authority and Department of Primary Industries.
 A considerable amount of inkind support has also been provided from local industry, councils, fishing clubs, community groups and individual landholders.